-Problem Statement: Explains how the federal government has become structurally hostile territory for progressive Democratic policy due to constitutional design and political evolution.
+Problem Statement: Explains how the federal government has become structurally hostile territory for meaningful governance due to constitutional design and political evolution.

 How Did We Get Here?: Traces the historical developments that led to the current dysfunction in federal politics and progressive governance challenges.